cculianu/Fulcrum/README.md

 The first argument to the script is the platform to build (in this case `windows`).
 The second argument to the script is a git `branch` or `tag` to build.

+Two `.exe` files will be generated, `Fulcrum.exe` and `FulcrumAdmin.exe` which will appeare in `dist/win` after the build process is completes.

 ### Building a static executable for Linux